Leiden Repository: https://scholarlypublications.universiteitleiden.nl/handle/1887/4282170

 Committee: Zippora Elders (Van Abbemuseum Eindhoven), Prof. dr. Joost Grootens (Royal Danish Academy in Copenhagen), Prof. dr. Erik Viskil, Prof. dr. Vlad Ionescu (Ghent University)

-Awarding Institution: Academy of Creative and Performing Arts (ACPA), Faculty of Humanities, Leiden University
+Awarding Institution: Academy of Creative and Performing Arts (ACPA), Leiden University

 Date: 2025-11-05